 The Chip Erase (CE) command is for erasing the all data of the chip.
-A Write Enable (WREN) command must previously have been executed to set the Write Enable Latch (WEL) bit .The Chip Erase (CE) command is entered by driving CS# Low, followed by the command code on Serial Data Input (DI).
+A Write Enable (WREN) command must previously have been executed to set the Write Enable Latch (WEL) bit .The Chip Erase (CE) command is entered by driving CS# Low, followed by the command code on Serial Data Input (SI).
 CS# must be driven Low for the entire duration of the sequence.

 The Chip Erase command sequence: CS# goes low → sending Chip Erase command → CS# goes high.
-The command sequence is shown in Figure 19.
+The command sequence is shown in Figure 18.
 CS# must be driven high after the eighth bit of the command code has been latched in; otherwise the Chip Erase command is not executed.
 As soon as CS# is driven high, the self-timed Chip Erase cycle (whose duration is tCE) is initiated.
 While the Chip Erase cycle is in progress, the Status Register may be read to check the value of the Write in Progress (BUSY) bit.
 The Write in Progress (BUSY) bit is 1 during the self-timed Chip Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.
-The Chip Erase (CE) command is executed, if the Block Protect (BP2, BP1, and BP0) bits are 0 and CMP=0 or the Block Protect (BP2, BP1, and BP0) bits are 1 and CMP=1.
+The Chip Erase (CE) command is executed, if the Block Protect (BP2, BP1, and BP0) bits are 1 and CMP=1.